Author: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, 2009. Updated September 2014.

 Hormonal effects of oestrogen during pregnancy or due to medication can cause pigmentation of nipples, vulva and abdomen (linea nigra).

-Some skin diseases and conditions result in generalised or localised hyperpigmentation (increased skin colour), hypopigmentation (reduced skin colour), or achromia (absent skin colour).
+Some skin diseases and conditions result in generalised or localised hyperpigmentation (increased skin colour or hypermelanosis), hypopigmentation (reduced skin colour or hypomelanosis), or depigmentation (absent skin colour or achromoderma).

 A Wood lamp may be used to assess pigmentation during the examination of the skin, as pigmentary changes are often easier to identify while exposing the affected skin to long wavelength ultraviolet rays (UV-A).

-Generalised hyperpigmentation may rarely arise from excessive circulating melanocyte stimulating hormone (MSH), when it often has a bronze hue.
+Generalised hyperpigmentation or hypermelanosis may rarely arise from excessive circulating melanocyte stimulating hormone (MSH), when it often has a bronze hue.
 It occurs:

 Localised pigmentation may be due to melanin, haemosiderin or externally-derived pigment.